 You can leave the marriage, or you can work with the marriage counselor to help your husband understand the importance of talking about these types of problems rather than thinking an affair is an excellent solution to them.

 Ideally, your spouse should apologize and try to work things out between the two of you.

 5. Bring in expert support

 A qualified marriage counselor will help you unpack the reasons behind the affair.
-This is important and working through this in the safety of a therapist’s office is better than trying to talk about it yourselves.
+This is important, and dealing with infidelity in the safety of a therapist’s office is better than trying to talk about it yourselves.

 6. Know it that you are on the path towards healing